-This day trip takes you right across the chain of the High Atlas mountains and over the famous Tizi-n-Tichka pass, the highest in the whole of Africa.
-All along the route you can see the Berber villages perched on the side of the mountains, sometimes hardly distinguishable from the mountains themselves.
-At times you come down into the valleys to drive alongside the river bordered by oleander and fruit trees.
-The gardens are full of olives, walnuts, pomegranates, apples, pears and quinces.
-Berber women and children tend goats and sheep and climb even the steepest slopes in search of fodder and firewood.
+This day trip takes you right across the High Atlas mountains and over the famous Tizi-n-Tichka pass.
+It is the highest in the whole of Africa at 2260 m.
+All along the route, you can see the Berber villages perched on the side of the mountains.
+Sometimes it is hard to see them as they are the same colour as the surrounding soil.
+At times, you come down into the valleys and drive alongside the river bordered by oleander and fruit trees.
+The gardens are full of olive, walnut, pomegranate, apple, pear, and quince trees.
+Berber women and children look after their goats and sheep here and they climb very steep slopes in search of animal food and firewood.

-As you reach the far side of the mountains the landscape changes dramatically, becoming semi-arid and desert-like.
-Here is the Kasbah architecture with turrets on all the buildings, adorned with grilled windows and soft peach coloured walls.
+But on the other side of the mountains, the landscape changes dramatically and becomes semi-arid and desert-like.
+Here you can witness Kasbah architecture with towers at the corners.
+These buildings have grilled windows and soft peach coloured walls.
 These traditional houses are made of adobe, highly suitable for the climatic conditions of the south.

 |90 € *|

 |180 € *|

 |75 € *|